VivianMonzon/Python_library-Checklist/checklist.md

 ```
 $ cookiecutter gh:audreyr/cookiecutter-pypackage
 ```
-Cookiecutter generates then a project corresponding to your entered values.
-Cookiecutter-pypackage generates a folder named after the project name, which includes several files, as e.g. 'AUTHORS.rst', 'LICENSE' or 'requirements_dev.txt' and the three folder 'project-name_test', 'docs' and 'tests', which again contain several files, which are requiered for the project.
+Cookiecutter generates then a project corresponding to your entered values. <br/>
+The template Cookiecutter-pypackage generates a folder named after the project name, which includes several files, as e.g. 'AUTHORS.rst', 'LICENSE' or 'requirements_dev.txt' and the three folder 'project-name_test', 'docs' and 'tests', which again contain several files, which are requiered for the project.

 ## Create a Git Repository:
 To have at the end an open source software and to have your work safed it is highly recommended to create a Git Repository.

 ## Testing and code writing:
-- [ ] Install pytest:
+- [ ] Install pytest (different options):
 ```
 $ pip install -U pytest
+$ conda install -c anaconda pytest
 ```
 - [ ] Write your tests ([Pytest Introduction](https://docs.pytest.org/en/latest/getting-started.html "Getting started with Pytest")):
 - The test_file (tests/test_project_name_test.py) as well as the test function names need to start with 'test_'.